srinath810/Whatsup_Developement/README.md

 # Whatsup_Developement
-This reopos is to develop a chat application.
+This repos is to develop a chat application.